How to Rip Blu-ray with HandBrake on Windows & Mac [2026 Tutorial]

 Then let's see how to rip unprotected Blu-ray content with HandBrake.

-Step 1: Load Your Unprotected Blu-ray Disc and Launch Handbrake
+Step 1: Load Your Blu-ray Disc and Open Handbrake

-To begin, first load the unprotected or home-recorded Blu-ray disc into your system's Blu-ray drive.
-However, remember that HandBrake works only with Blu-rays structured in a playable format and with standard video content in M2TS or similar format.
+To begin, insert your unprotected or home-recorded Blu-ray.
+Remember that HandBrake works only with Blu-rays structured in a playable format and with standard video content in M2TS or similar format.

 Next, move to the Source Selection menu and select your preferred Blu-ray drive as the input source.
-HandBrake will scan the contents of the Blu-ray disc, and depending on the number of titles (up to 95 or more), the process may take a few extra minutes.
-Maintain patience until the scan is completed.
+HandBrake will scan the contents, and depending on the number of titles (up to 95 or more), the process may take a few extra minutes.

 Step 2: Select the Blu-ray Titles to Convert

-After scanning, HandBrake lists all detected titles; Select the one(s) you want to rip — the main movie is usually the title with the longest runtime and largest size.
+After scanning, HandBrake lists all detected titles.
+The main movie is usually the longest title with the largest file size.

-Step 3: Select Your Preferred Output Format and Preset
+Step 3: Select an Output Format and Preset

 Now, pick your preferred output format and preset.
 HandBrake supports MKV, MP4, and WebM formats, each offering distinct benefits.
 Then click the Presets dropdown menu to choose from a variety of options, whether standard quality or HD settings.

-- MP4 – Best compatibility for phones, TVs, consoles, and most players.
+- MP4 – Widest compatibility across phones, TVs, gaming consoles, and media players

 - MKV – Better for archiving, multiple audio tracks, and subtitles (e.g., Plex, HTPC).